 Option 2: Portable Power Station + Solar Panels

-If the idea of wiring your own system is a bit too intimidating and you have a larger budget to work with, then buying a self-contained system like the Jackery Explorer 1000 is an option.
-The Jackery 1000 features a 1000Wh lithium battery, MPPT solar charge controller, 1000W inverter, and outlets all contained in one unit.
-It’s about as plug-and-play as you can get.
+If the idea of wiring your own system is a bit too intimidating and you have a larger budget to work with, then buying a portable power station like a Jackery Explorer is an option.
+Portable power stations feature lithium batteries, solar charge controllers, inverters, and outlets all contained in one compact unit.
+They’re about as plug-and-play as you can get.

 Jackery Explorer 1000 portable power station paired with two SolarSaga 100w solar panels.
 Everything you need for an off grid adventure.

-Like we said, portable solar panels like Jackery’s can cost nearly three times as much compared to non-portable panels.
+Portable solar panels like Jackery’s can cost nearly three times as much as fixed panels.
 This may be worth it you if you’re constantly moving your power setup in and out of your van and need more mobile charging.
-But if you’re using your portable power station as more of a permanent hub for your van (or if you’re on a budget), there are better options.
+But if you’re using your portable power station as more of a permanent hub for your tiny home on wheels (or if you’re on a budget), there are better options.

-For budget and/or permanent installations, we recommend either Renogy’s 100W solar panels or BougeRV’s 180W solar panels (you’ll need an MC4 to Anderson Powerpole adapter and an extension cable in order to plug them into the Jackery).
+For budget and/or permanent installations, we recommend either Renogy’s 100W solar panels or BougeRV’s 180W solar panels (you’ll need an MC4 to 8MM or Powerpole adapter and an extension cable in order to plug them into a portable power station).

 Another downside is flexibility.
 With portable power stations, what you get is what you get.
 If you have more custom needs, then you’re better off building your own system.